IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 Note: The `ParseNextBusData` is a special kind of operator called a _composite_  operator, because it is made up multiple operators.
 It handles the parsing by using the `XMLParse` operator.
 You can look at its source in `BusAlerts/sample/ParseNextBusData.spl`.

 Now that you have a stream of bus locations, you can use it to detect when a bus is near a point of interest (POI).
-T points of interest for our aapplication have been defined in another file, called `poi.csv`.
+The points of interest for our aapplication have been defined in another file, called `poi.csv`.
 The format of this data is as follows:

 ```
 #POI Name, Message to Bus, Location